 - Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat; add oil.
 Brown roast on all sides.
 Place onions and peppers on meat.
 Top with salsa.
 Lock lid; close pressure-release valve.
 Adjust to pressure-cook on high for 40 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure .
+Allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure .

 - Remove roast; shred with 2 forks.
 Skim fat from cooking juices.
 Return meat to pressure cooker; heat through.
 Using a slotted spoon, place 1/2 cup meat mixture on each tortilla.
 Sprinkle with cheese.
 Add toppings of your choice.